genXdev/semaphoregate/README.md

 to a particular room or building, using two infrared sensors, a traffic light (red, green), and a buzzer at the entrance.

+The idea here is that such a device might help business owners to setup a more covid-19 safe environment where visitors can be sure to have enough space inside, to keep appropiate distances from each other.

 ## Control
 The LCD panel will show the two parameters (current, and maximum).